 We are helping to construct the west section of the Thames Tideway Tunnel – London’s new ‘super sewer’.

-Running underneath the River Thames, the new tunnel will ensure the capital’s sewerage system is fit to support its projected population for at least the next 100 years.
+Running underneath the River Thames, is a 150-year-old sewer system, which was initially built for a population less than half its current size.
+The new tunnel will ensure the capital’s sewerage system is fit to support its projected population for at least the next 100 years.
 It will also tackle the issue of discharges of untreated sewage that currently enter the River Thames on a regular basis.

-Working in a three-way equal joint venture alongside Morgan Sindall and BAM Nuttall, we will deliver the £416 million, six kilometre ‘West’ section of the overall 25km Thames Tideway Tunnel.
+We are working in a three-way equal joint venture alongside Morgan Sindall and BAM Nuttall, to deliver the £416 million, seven kilometre ‘West’ section of the overall 25km long Thames Tideway Tunnel.

-Using Building Information Modelling (BIM), we will test and simulate construction before works start on site for safe and efficient delivery.
-A large percentage of project materials will be transported down the river to ease road congestion, emissions and disruption throughout the duration of the project.
+Using Building Information Modelling (BIM), we tested and simulated construction before works started on site to ensure the safe and efficient delivery of the project and to minimise disruption to local residents.
+A large percentage of the project materials were also transported down the river to ease road congestion and reduce emissions and disruption throughout the duration of the project.

 - million project